AWegnerGitHub/awegnergithub.github.io-content/2015_10_10_how-not-to-recruit-me.md

 I actually talked to this recruiter and I have to say that I'm both disappointed in the company and myself for not noticing some red flags in this message.
 This wasn't an interview for a specific position.
 This was a general recruiting email and I suspect it was sent to multiple users.
 Flags that I missed in the message:

  - Lack of any details at all and use of buzzwords ("top technical talent", "fast paced", "start-up like", "eCommerce industry").
  - Discussion about personal career goals and technical background.
-Some of my back ground should be obvious from my Careers profile, SO profile and links on both.
+Some of my background should be obvious from my Careers profile, SO profile and links on both.
 More importantly, I missed the "personal career goals" flag.
 The details they wanted were to see if my goals aligned with any open positions they had at the time.
  - When the discussion took place, the recruiter knew little more than my name.
 There were no questions about my careers profile (at the very least) or other projects I mentioned on my profile.

 Shame on me.